-Thanksgiving would not be complete without green beans and cranberry sauce.
-This recipe is easy to prepare and don’t require any oven space – a much-needed relief for the Thanksgiving head chef!
+Thanksgiving 2023 would not be complete without green beans!
+While green bean casserole is the traditional dish, we recommend giving this twist a try!
+This recipe is easy to prepare and doesn’t require any oven space – a much-needed relief for the Thanksgiving head chef.

 The addition of parmesan and almonds provides great flavor and texture.
-Be sure to include the lemon juice or an equivalent acid.
+Be sure to include the lemon juice or even a sprinkle of lemon zest.
 If you don’t have lemon juice, simply use apple cider vinegar instead.

 While your stovetop and oven are hard at work, make this fail-proof Instant Pot cranberry sauce.
 Just dump, mix, and cook!
 It’s as easy as that.

 Fresh cranberries are naturally tart, so this recipe does have lots of added sugar (as most cranberry sauce recipes do).
+However, because this is a condiment, it won’t contribute a huge amount of sugar to your diet.
 Make sure you measure your brown sugar properly for the perfect amount of sweetness.

 The Best for Last

 We love pie at To Taste, but making pie crust is for the birds!
-Many store-bought pie crusts are difficult to find this time of year, and even so, they are often full of unnecessary ingredients and flavors.
+Many store-bought pie crusts are difficult to find this time of year, and even so, they are often full of unnecessary ingredients and don’t taste very good.
 So instead of pie, make a frozen berry crisp with whipped cream for dessert!

 Sharing is Caring

-Make a few batches of these dark chocolate dried fruit bites with your kids or family members.
+Finally, if you want to share a piece of your heart and your kitchen to show your friends and neighbors your gratitude, make a few batches of these dark chocolate dried fruit bites.
 Package them up and deliver to friends!

-And if you and your family are still planning to purchase a pre-made Thanksgiving meal from a grocery store or restaurant, we encourage you to support local!
+And if you are still planning to purchase a pre-made Thanksgiving meal from a grocery store or restaurant, we encourage you to support local!
 (And if this is you, kudos for reading all the way through this article anyway!)

 We are so thankful for every one of you!
 We LOVE what we do, and we could not do it without you!
 Chef V said it best: “When I teach, I forget about everything going on in the world.”